Butte College Instructional Arts Facility

 - An adaptable, solution-oriented project team that adjusted to changing cost factors to ultimately deliver a project that exceeded owner’s expectations;

-- The delivery of a renewable building that achieived LEED Gold certification despite strict budget constraints; and
+- The delivery of a renewable building that achieved LEED Gold despite strict budget constraints; and

 - Implementation of a “paperless” project management system.

 The team met the challenge.
 One solution included an “out-of-the-box” approach to construct a new structure approximately 400 feet from the existing arts building rather than within its original footprint as had been planned.
 This option reduced the need to relocate occupants during construction and ultimately shaved approximately $1.5 million off project costs.
-The use of Building Informaton Modeling also saved $400,000 in architectural/structural change orders.
+The use of Building Information Modeling also saved $400,000 in architectural/structural change orders.

 The project received the "Energy Efficiency Partnership Program Best Practice Award in HVAC Design & Retrofit” from the California Community College Chancellor’s Office.